-Classified Title: Research Data Manager Working Title: Research Data Manager Role/Level/Range: ACRP/04/MC Starting Salary Range: $45,195 - $62,225 Employee group: Full Time Schedule: m-f 8:00 am-4:30pm Exempt Status: Exempt Location: 04-MD:School of Medicine Campus Department name: 10003136-SOM Psy Child and Adolescent Psychiatry Personnel area: Johns Hopkins University
+Classified Title: Research Data Manager Working Title: Research Data Manager Role/Level/Range: ACRP/04/MC Starting Salary Range: $45,195 - $62,225 / Commensurate with experience Employee group: Full Time Schedule: M-F 8:30 am - 5:00 pm Exempt Status: Exempt Location: 04-MD:School of Medicine Campus Department name: 10003522-SOM Neuro Neuroimmunology Personnel area: School of Medicine

 The successful candidate(s) for this position will be subject to a pre-employment background check.